utelecon/utelecon.github.io/en/articles/schedule-management/index.md

 #### Invite the entire group to an appointment

 - You can invite group members to individual appointments.
-- Enter the name of the group you want to invite in the "Add Guest" box as described in ["Basic instructions for scheduling appointments"](#basic-instructions-for-scheduling-appointments).
+- Enter the name of the group you want to invite in the "Add guests" box as described in ["Basic instructions for scheduling appointments"](#basic-instructions-for-scheduling-appointments).
 - To use this function, you must have access to the group's conversations and members' email addresses.
 Please check the group's settings.
 If you do not have these rights, users will receive the invitation, but they will need to add the event to their own calendars manually.
 - Please refer to [this article (currently in Japanese)](/articles/google-groups/) for details on setting Google Groups permissions.